wywy-vietnam/general/welcome/welcome2-2.md

 ## DIAMOND-TIER
 ### Purpose: It is the purpose of rid the fear of **learning** English content.
 Ban condition: You must keep posting on the date; Your tier should be downed for one 1week.
-Suppose you post the past day.
+Suppose you post the past day. <br>
 First rule: You should never watch Korean fun Contents, and if you did, you deserve to get a Diamon Tier.

 - Score 1/10: Over 30min used English, watched fun contents using diverse words.